Anupallavi (film)

 Anupallavi is a 1979 Indian Malayalam film, directed by Baby and produced by Reghu Kumar and Dheera.
 The film stars Jayan, Sukumari, Srividya and Balan Kattoor in the lead roles.
 The film has musical score by K. J. Joy.
 The film has Jayan who is typically noted for his action hero roles display his flair for comedy.

 Plot

 Suresh and Radha get married after a whirlwind romance.
-However Suresh soon becomes enamored of the new typist Stella in his office.
+However, Suresh soon becomes enamored of the new typist Stella in his office.
 He spins tales to convince Stella that his wife is a bed-ridden invalid with a terrible temper.
-He's also very sympathetic to Stella and helps her out in the treatment of her sick father.
-Radha soon learns that her husband is enamored of another woman while Stella learns that Suresh had been feeding her lies.
+He also helps Stella with the treatment of her sick father.
+Radha soon learns that her husband is enamored of another woman, while Stella learns that Suresh had been feeding her lies.